LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 permalink: messaging-channels-mobile-app-messaging-mobile-app-messaging-faqs.html
 isTutorial: false
 date: 2019-01-17 12:48:01 +0000
+isNew: false

 ---
 ## Configuring Messaging

 ### Q: How is LiveEngage messaging deployed on my app?

 The app owner integrates an SDK and uses its APIs to interface with the app.
 This creates a seamless and integrated experience for end-users.
 The SDK communicates with LiveEngage in the background and facilitates a continuous conversation, in which agents are using the LiveEngage web interface to interact with consumers.
-The SDK and documentation can be found at[ ](https://github.com/LP-Messaging/)in our[ developer community](https://developers.liveperson.com/products-channels-inapp-messaging.html).
+The SDK and documentation can be found at[ ](https://github.com/LP-Messaging/)in our [Developers' Community](https://developers.liveperson.com/products-channels-inapp-messaging.html).

-### Q**: Is there a test environment to explore the set-up before implementing the program?**
+### Q: Is there a test environment to explore the set-up before implementing the program?

 LivePerson can provide sample apps (iOS + Android) which can be used for code samples and to explore our features.
 In order to get the sample apps, please contact your account team.

 ### Q: Can the look and feel of the conversation window be customized?